Lumpy Skin Disease

 The compliance with biosecurity, targeted timely information campaigns, the care of the agricultural population, the culling of all animals of an infected farm as well as the disease-relevant disposal of carcasses were a major challenge in the affected regions during the epidemic.
 The application of repellents in the barn, disinfection of farm vehicles used in the epidemic area, affected barns and farm tools also contributed significantly to vector control.

-Skin lesions, blood and excretions (tear fluid, saliva) are used for diagnostic examinations.
-The samples are analyzed using internationally recognized molecular biological (PCR and sequencing), virological (isolation by cell culture) and serological methods (SNT, ELISA).
-The National Reference Laboratory for Capripox can distinguish between field and vaccine virus by PCR.
+Skin lesions, blood and excretions (tear fluid, saliva) are used for the diagnostic tests.
+The samples are analysed using internationally recognised molecular biological (PCR and sequencing), virological (isolation using cell culture) and serological methods (SNT, ELISA).
+The National Reference Laboratory for Capripox can differentiate between field strain (incl. recombined field strain) and vaccine strain using PCR.
 The diagnostic methods are also used in exclusion diagnostics.
-Exclusion diagnostics can be used not only to record the early detection of an epidemic event; it is also used to maintain the competence of laboratory diagnostic tests and the emergency plan.
-For example, in 2017 and 2018, 15 cattle each with mostly conspicuous skin symptoms were examined as part of the exclusion diagnostics.
-All cases were LSD negative.
+Exclusion diagnostics not only enable the early detection of an epidemic; they also serve to maintain the competence of laboratory diagnostic tests and the emergency plan.
+In 2017 and 2018, 15 cattle with mostly conspicuous skin symptoms were examined as part of the exclusion diagnostics.
+All cases were LSD-negative.

 Live animals: